-White House, Senate negotiations ongoing over massive $1T stimulus amid coronavirus crisis
+White House says coronavirus stimulus could reach $1.4 trillion, as negotiations continue on Capitol Hill

 CLICK HERE FOR THE FOX NEWS APP

-As of Friday morning, the U.S. had more than 19,624 confirmed cases of coronavirus in all 50 states, including Washington, D.C.
-The U.S., so far, has seen 260 COVID-19-related deaths.
+As of Saturday midday, the U.S. had more than 22,043 confirmed cases of coronavirus in all 50 states, including Washington, D.C.
+The U.S., so far, has seen 278 COVID-19-related deaths.

-Fox News' Chad Pergram and The Associated Press contribued to this report.
+Fox News' Sally Persons, Chad Pergram and The Associated Press contribued to this report.